Table of Contents

 4. View work solely as a means to an end

-Work-life balance is a priority for Gen Zs, with 74% stating they would change jobs to improve their work-life balance.
+Work-life balance is a priority for Gen Z, with 74% saying they would change jobs to improve it.
 It goes further, with only 36% believing their work is central to their identity.
 Interestingly, cultural activities (reading, music, live performances) are equally important to them compared to their work and identity.

 5. Are pragmatic and challenge what they have been told